s-and-witch/nix-pkgs-generator/Readme.markdown

 1. Create `cabal.project` in new directory list all packages that are fetched from git there.

-2. Run `cabal build all` and immediately interrupt build.
-We are only interested in build plan.
+2. Run `cabal build all --only-configure` to generate the build plan.
    Make sure to use same GHC version since build plan *depends* on it.

 3. Run `./sh/extract-cabal.sh path/to/project_dir`.
 It will produce list of